Connecting other devices

 If the connected external display doesn’t support HDCP, the image on the external display is limited to 480p resolution.
 For full resolution output, connect a display that supports HDCP.

-The display includes three speakers, which are designed to provide sound at the front of a room.
+The display includes two speakers, which are designed to provide sound at the front of a room.
 You might want to connect an external audio system if you’re providing sound in a larger space.

 A room control system enables users to control a room’s lighting, audio system, and possibly, the display.
 Some installations may require you to integrate the display with a room control system.